Abstract Keyword in Java

 • In the above program, inside a base abstract class Person we have declared display() method as abstract which has no body.

-• After declaring the method as abstract in the base class we can override and define that method in any of the classes inheriting the base class.
+• After declaring the method as abstract in the base class, we can override and define that method in any of the classes that inherit the base class.

-• Now, in the College class, we create the object of the classes which extends the base class, and on calling the abstract method, it will print the data according to the classes.
+• Now, in the College class, we create the object of the classes that extends the base class, and on calling the abstract method, it will print the data according to the classes.

 Examples of Abstract Keyword